Agnès McLaren: A Pioneer in Medicine Who Trained in Montpellier

 Agnès McLaren, the first woman to graduate from the Montpellier School of Medicine in 1878, made history through her courage and determination.
-Originally from Scotland, she fought to ensure that women could pursue medical studies at a time when this was still forbidden to them in most European countries.
+A native of Scotland, she fought to ensure that women could pursue medical studies at a time when this was still forbidden to them in most European countries.

-A doctor and activist, she went on to devote her life to caring for the most disadvantaged women, particularly in India, where she opened a hospital to ensure they could be treated by female doctors.
+A doctor and activist, she went on to devote her life to caring for the most disadvantaged women, particularly in India, where she opened a hospital so that they could be treated by female doctors.

 His career exemplifies the values of humanism and openness that our faculty upholds.

-Discover her story in this special feature, featuring the Dean, Professor Thierry Lavabre Bertrand, and Caroline Debladis, president of the Agnès McLaren Association:“Agnès McLaren: For the Good of Others”
+Discover her story in this feature article dedicated to her, featuring the Dean, Professor Thierry Lavabre Bertrand, and Ms. Caroline Debladis, president of the Agnès McLaren Association:“Agnès McLaren: For the Good of Others

 Directors of the documentary: ThéoLombardoandTim Deratani, forthe program *Jour du Seigneur* – France 3